Museum of Fine Arts Houston Fabulous Landscape Paintings

 One will find not only great art, but also other facilities like the Hirsch Library which functions as a place for art research, and it is also open to the public.
 For educators, the Kinder Foundation Education Center operates as a lending library which can help teachers immeasurably with resources for their classrooms.

-Interested in seeing old films?
+Are you interested in seeing old films?
 No problem!
-The Brown Auditorium Theater provides the venue for not only films, but concerts, lectures, workshops and the like.
+The Brown Auditorium Theater provides the venue for not only movies but concerts, lectures, workshops and the like.

 Ready to view some of the MFAH landscapes?
 Let’s get started!

 A masterful impressionist painter who was Dutch lived from 1853 to 1890.